a-oselkov/Task_Manager_SPRING/README.md

 **TASK MANAGER** | The task management system allows you to set tasks, assign performers and change their statuses.
 Registration and authentication are required to work with the system.

-You can register a user or use a test user: login **test@user.com** password **111**
+To get acquainted with the application, you can register a user or use the test one:

+login **test@user.com**

+password **111**

 https://task-manager-8yjq.onrender.com/users - deployment using **render**.